AnaisAguiar1/Eutech/task_2/README.md

 <br>

-We will need the ``"username"`` and ``"password"``, without this two requirements you can`t connect, after this it's connected to the ubuntu machine by ssh from the windows machine
+We will need the ``"username"`` and ``"password"``, without this two requirements you can`t connect, after this it's connected to the server machine by ssh from the windows machine.

+In the image below you can see that we are connected to the **server** wich use the ip address **192.168.43.193.**

 <br>